network-dave/jinja-templating-engine/README.md

 For each template you can use the automatic form generator at `http://hostname/forms/<template-name>`.

-Caveat: at the time of this writing, the variables' input fields are ordered alphabetically instead of following the order the variables appear in the template.

 ## License

 Licensed under the GPL v3 License - see LICENSE.md for more information.

-© 2022 David Paneels - dpaneels@protonmail.com
+© 2023 David Paneels - dpaneels@protonmail.com